assimp/assimp-docs/source/usage/use_the_lib.rst

 shading pipeline.
 You'll probably want to limit your handling of all those material keys to a reasonable subset suitable for your purposes
 (for example most 3d engines won't support highly complex multi-layer materials, but many 3d modellers do).

-Also note that this sample is targeted at a (shader-based) rendering pipeline for real time graphics.
+Also note that this sample is targeted at a (shader-based) rendering pipeline for real-time graphics.

 ::